marafathussain/ML_book_easy/chapters/chapter2.md

 - Special codes like -999, 0, or "NA"
 - Literally the text "missing" or "N/A"

-This inconsistency is why data cleaning is crucial—you need to standardize how missing values are represented before analysis.
+This inconsistency is why data cleaning is crucial; you need to standardize how missing values are represented before analysis.

 **Types of missingness:**